vyperlang/vyper/examples/ERC20_solidity_compatible/README.md

 - Full formal verification.
 This is underway using the [KEVM project](https://github.com/kframework/evm-semantics).
 - Examples of other common token usage patterns (owner-mintable tokens being one possible example).
-- [Wishlist] Addition of logs to Viper to remove ugly raw_log calls and include events in the automatically generated ABI.